Are Head Coverings a Biblical Command?

 We also see in verse 16 that God gave Adam the instructions about the tree of the knowledge of good and evil.
 If He gave Eve these same instructions, it is not recorded for us.
 So we can infer that God gave Adam the directive, and Adam in turn passed it along to Eve.
 In verse 19, Adam, and only Adam, is tasked with naming all of the animals.
 In fact, Eve had not been created yet as God used this exercise to show Adam his need of her.

 Once Eve had arrived, Adam named her woman (2:23) and Eve (3:20).
-God could have named the woman, or He could have waited and let the man and woman name each other, but He chose to name Adam and allow Adam to name Eve.
+God could have named the woman, or He could have waited and let the man and woman name each other, but He chose to name Adam and allowed Adam to name Eve.
 Consistently in Scripture, the one who does the naming has the authority.

 There is also the idea of the first born.
 While both Adam and Eve were created, not born, Moses’ Jewish audience would have understood that some authority came with being first.
 Throughout Scripture there is an emphasis placed on the inheritance, power, and influence of the first born.
 Many kingdoms have fallen as a result of family infighting because of the rights given to the first born over other children.